 No Lock-in Effect

 Avoid themes that register their own post types for content such as sermons and events (you will have to re-enter content when switching themes).
-Some content features belong in a plugin instead, which is why I developed the Church Theme Content plugin (supported by themes from different developers).
+Some content features belong in a plugin instead, which is why I developed the free Church Content plugin (supported by themes from different developers).

 Support and Documentation